 LCAP Goal Schoolwide Actions / Services Describe how action/service is principally directed to and effective use of funds to meet the goals for unduplicated students Describe how action/service is the most effective use of funds to meet the goals for unduplicated students #1 Action #3 - supplemental and support staffing Intervention aides, the ELD teacher, and the counseling team will provide direct support for unduplicated pupils in the areas of reading, mathematics, language acquisition, and mental health.
-Small groups or one to one support for students struggling academically is essential to closing the achievement gap.
+Small group or one to one support for students struggling academically is essential to closing the achievement gap.
 Providing mental health support is imperative to student growth. #1 Action #6 - implementation of UDL Universal Design for Learning helps ensure that all students, especially our unduplicated and special education students, have access to the curriculum.
-The UDL framework improves teaching for all students and is based on scientific insights into how children learn. #1 Action #8 - SBAC, CAST, MAP data Grade level teams will be meeting to analyze student data and to write individual student plans for improvement.
-Assessments help grade level teams identify unduplicated students that are not meeting grade level standards and provide them with the necessary level of support. #1 Action #9 - MAP professional development The school has implemented this assessment suite.
-It allows us to track each student's growth throughout the year.
-Having a consistent assessment tool allow us to identify students that need support and to monitor growth. #2 Action #3 - software Software such as Reading A to Z and Reflex math allows students to work at their own levels and to focus on the skills they need to develop Differentiating instruction and/or implementing UDL strategies is challenging.
-The different software programs provide teachers with a wide variety of tools to meet student needs. #3 Action #5 - equity and inclusion Discussion around equity and inclusion and looking at our own personal biases as educators improves instruction for all students.
-Examining our preconceived notions, especially about our unduplicated students, is necessary so that we can determine how our prejudices might consciously or subconsciously affect our teaching and relationships.
+The UDL framework improves teaching for all students and is based on scientific insights into how children learn. #1 Action #8 - SBAC, CAST, MAP data Grade level teams will be meeting to analyze student data and to write individual student plans Assessments will help grade level teams identify unduplicated students that are not meeting grade for improvement. level standards and provide them with the necessary level of support. #1 Action #9 - MAP professional development The School is just beginning to implement this assessment suite.
+It does include assessments in Spanish.
+Having a consistent assessment tool will allow us to identify students that need support and to monitor growth. #2 Action #3 - software Software such as Reading A to Z and Reflex math allows students to work at their own levels and to focus on the skills they need to develop Differentiating instruction and/or implementing UDL strategies is challenging.
+The different software programs provide teachers with a wide variety of tools to meet student needs. #3 Action #5 - equity and inclusion Discussion around equity and inclusion and looking at our own personal biases as educators improve instruction for all students.
+Examining our preconceived notions, especially about our unduplicated students, is necessary so that we can determine how our prejudices might consciously or subconsciously affect our teaching and relationships. #3 Action #6 - bus transportation CSMH lies on the outskirts of Morgan Hill and is only accessible by car.
+By providing bus transportation, all students regardless of their income or circumstances will be able to attend.
+This allows unduplicated students to attend CSMH.